History of Pluto TV in Timeline

 Pluto TV

-Pluto TV is a free, ad-supported streaming television service owned by Paramount Global.
-Founded in 2013, it offers digital linear channels, mimicking traditional broadcast programming.
-Operating in the Americas and Europe, Pluto TV generates revenue through video advertisements during commercial breaks, similar to conventional television.
+Pluto TV is a free, ad-supported streaming television service owned by Paramount Global, offering digital linear channels akin to traditional broadcast programming.
+Founded in 2013 by Tom Ryan, Ilya Pozin, and Nick Grouf, it's based in Los Angeles and available across the Americas and Europe.
+Its revenue model relies on video advertisements during commercial breaks, mirroring conventional TV.

-In 2005, Viacom and CBS Corporation split into two separate companies after the original Viacom first acquired CBS's assets.
+In 2005, Viacom and CBS Corporation split into two separate companies, five years after the original Viacom first acquired CBS's assets.

 March 31, 2014: Pluto TV Beta Website Launch

 On March 31, 2014, Pluto TV launched its beta website.
-It was co-founded by Nick Grouf, Tom Ryan, and Ilya Pozin to provide curated channels of online content from platforms like YouTube, Vimeo, and Dailymotion.
+The company was co-founded by Nick Grouf, Tom Ryan, and Ilya Pozin.

-On May 14, 2014, Pluto unveiled a digital video recorder feature on its website known as "myPluto"; users could "record" content by clicking a "save show" button that would archive content from the channel as it played.
+On May 14, 2014, Pluto unveiled a digital video recorder feature on its website known as "myPluto," allowing users to "record" content by clicking a "save show" button that would archive content from the channel as it played.

 On May 15, 2016, Pluto TV signed an agreement with Sony to make the Pluto TV app available on the PlayStation Store for download by users of the PlayStation 3 and PlayStation 4.

-On April 30, 2017, Pluto Inc. added a chief programming officer role, appointing Robert Magdlen.
+On April 30, 2017, Pluto Inc. added a chief programming officer role, appointing Robert Magdlen to handle responsibilities for programming and channel development.

-On May 15, 2017, Pluto TV launched a traditional video-on-demand offering with films and TV series licensed from distributors like Metro-Goldwyn-Mayer, Viacom, and Sony Pictures.
+On May 15, 2017, Pluto TV launched a traditional video-on-demand offering, consisting of a large library of films and television series licensed from various distributors.

 As of May 2017, Pluto TV was averaging 6 million users per month.

-In October 2017, Pluto TV announced that it received a $5-million investment from Samsung Venture Investment Corporation as part of an $8.3 million round of funding.
+In October 2017, Pluto TV announced that it received a $5-million investment from Samsung Venture Investment Corporation as part of an $8.3 million round of funding raised by various investors.

 As of October 2017, Pluto TV was rated one of the most-watched Roku Channels on Roku.